mjarkk/yarql/README.md

 A resolver attached to the struct.

-Name Must start with `Resolver` then at least one uppercase letter
+Name Must start with `Resolver` followed by one uppercase letter

+_The resolve identifier is trimmed away in the graphql name_

 ```go
 type A struct {}